AElfProject/AElf/docs/resources/wallet-and-explorer/wallet-bridge-sdk.md

 ## Installation

-aelf-bridge is part of the AElf ecosystem.
+AElf-bridge is part of the AElf ecosystem.
 Since dApps are mostly web applications, we provide a `JavaScript` SDK available using `Npm` or `yarn` as a version management tool or directly with the script tag.

 ### Using version management tools